manakusiar/Worldbuilding/World/Magic/Magic.md

 ---
 banner: "[[banner_magic.jpg]]"
 ---
+# Mana
+Mana is a substance produced by every mage and it serves as the "fuel" for the caster to manage and control in order to convert it on the fly into any sort of energy.
+This means that a mage can utilise their mana to create mechanical, thermal, radiant, sound, light or even electrical energy.

+Mana is a very stable substance, only transforming into the specified energy that the caster wills it to be - the only problem is that every form of said energy requires different preparation, whether its an advanced body, enchanted weapon, or conduit.
+Not meeting the minimum requirements of the specified energy will result in dire concequences, sometimes resulting in death.
+	Many races not only have a natural affinity to using specific types of energy, but most also have naturally adjusted bodies, meaning that they can use certain spells without needing too much prior training.

+Most rases that are mana dependant, require a reliable flow of mana throughout their circulatory system, the same way they need blood.
+This results in many diseases that can take advantage of their natural flow of mana to feed and spread - meaning that it greatly weakens the caster in more ways than just restricting their magic use.
+## Mana types
+There exist many types of mana that all serve their own purposes excluding the classic energy-mana type.
+A few examples:
+- **Design-Mana**:
+	A greatly compressed form of mana, with a great range of possibilities when it comes to solidification.
+This mana is a very conductive substance, that under the control of the casters will and specifications, is able to expand and compress to extreme sizes - usually used for forging weaponry and armour on the fly, that can be easily liquified and stored in a small space.
+		As it is a ferromagnetic substance its highly susceptible to [[Telekenesis]]
 # Organs
 ## Heart
 The core organ of every mage, the heart is not merely a life-sustaining pump but is deeply intertwined with a mage's magical essence.
 Mana acts as an energy that, like blood, circulates throughout the body, and it is the heart that ensures it reaches every corner where it is needed.

 Often referred to as the "*mana heart*," this organ becomes more critical for those with a denser concentration of mana in their system; a higher mana density requires not just a robust circulatory system, but also a finely tuned control mechanism to counter any adverse side effects that may arise.
 	For example, a mage who has spent years mastering complex spells may find that their mana heart adapts, growing more efficient and resilient in handling intense mana flows during high-stress magical endeavours.